markymawk/BrawlCratePlugins/README.md

 Resets all Frequency values of track entries to their default value (40).

-## 2.10 TLST Rename in All Tracklists
+## 2.10 TLST Rename & Set Volume in All Tracklists
 **Usage:** Right-click any track node that uses a custom BRSTM path

-Renames all occurrences of the selected track across every TLST file in the corresponding (parent) directory, listing each occurrence in an output dialog box.
-After using, leave the tracklist directory open for quick repeat use.
+Rename or set volume of all occurrences of the selected track across every TLST file in the corresponding (parent) directory, listing each occurrence in an output dialog box.
+For quick repeat usage, leave the tracklist directory open in BrawlCrate.

 # 3. Stage optimization plug-ins